Joint Chiefs of Staff Committee

-Following the Hamoodur Rahman Commission, the Joint Chiefs of Staff Committee di not had operational command authority.
+Following the Hamoodur Rahman Commission, the Joint Chiefs of Staff Committee did not have operational command authority.
 Instead, the Joint Chief of Staff Committee was a principal military advisory body, and coordinates command operations between the services.
 The committee is headed by the four-star officer who is designated as the Chairman Joint Chiefs of Staff Committee (CJCSC).
 The chairman was the de Jure Commander in chief of all services of the Pakistan Armed Forces, but he does not have operational authority over combatant forces, which report directly to their Chiefs of Staff.

 The Joint Staff, was headquartered in Rawalpindi near the vicinity of Naval, Air, GHQ headquarters.
 The Joint Chief of Staff Committee is composed of all uniformed military personnel from each inter-service, who assist the chairman to coordinate military efforts.

 Historical overview

 Early years: 1950s–71

 In early 1950s, the recommendations were sent to the government of establishing the joint staff committee, but it was resisted by the Navy as it feared that it would be dominated by the army.
 As the military of Pakistan grew in size and political influence increased after the 1965 war with India.
 Though, the joint coordination mechanism was felt but no steps were taken.

 Martial law was proclaimed all over in Pakistan for the second time on March 25, 1969, to curb civil disobedience which was especially chronic in East Pakistan.
 The number of army personnel in the Eastern region was increased in the beginning of 1971 fearing a possible Indian intervention.

 As the crisis in East Pakistan progressed, following the intervention by India, the top military brass had the full control of the military and state's affairs.
 In the absence of the joint staff mechanism, the defence plans and executions of operations were oversaw by each inter-service which affected the overall performance of the armed forces.
 Coordination between each inter-service became increasingly difficult.
 In a thesis written by Pervez Cheema, the 1971 war was fought "without a purpose and with total lack of coordination between the civil effort and the armed forces, and between four fighting services: the Army, Navy and Air Force."
 Furthermore, the federal studies also noted that the top military brass had alienated the Army, Navy and Air Force. in which, none weren't taken in confidence, and the joint efforts were unsupported at either a planning or operational level, and were also constrained over disagreements during the Indo-Pakistani War of 1971.
 Due to lack of complete and comprehensive communication, each services blamed the others for operational failures.